 This course introduces spatial statistical analysis techniques, which provide the students with the opportunity to conduct exploratory spatial data analysis with ArcView GIS, S-PLUS/ SpatialStats and the SAS/GIS Software.
 The focus of this course is on effective application of spatial data analysis in GIS environment; MATH 224 and GIS software or consent of instructor.
+(DEMAND)

-(DEMAND) 0.000 OR 3.000 Credit hours 3.000 Lecture hours 0.000 Lab hours
+0.000 Lab hours